solana-labs/solana/book/src/passive-stake-delegation-and-rewards.md

 rewards.

 * commission - The commission taken by this VoteState for any rewards claimed by staker's RewardsState accounts.
+This is the percentage ceiling of the reward.

-* lamports - The accumulated lamports from the commission.
+* Account::lamports - The accumulated lamports from the commission.
 These do not count as stakes.

 * `authorized_voter_id` - Only this identity is authorized to submit votes.